 City Light by Vincent Laforet: The metropolises sparkle so colorfully at night

 “I lean out of a helicopter at a height of over two kilometers, held only by a seat belt fastened in two places.
-The night is deep black, the city below me,” writes Vincent Laforet in the introduction to his new book “City Lights” about his foray into the skies over New York.
+The night is deep black, the city below me,” writes Vincent Laforet in the introduction to his new book “City Lights” regarding his foray into the skies over New York.

 The photographer, who was born in Switzerland and now lives in Los Angeles, leans out of the open cabin door, his face is rigid with the cold, tears welling up in the wind in his eyes.
 “I pull the straps to be able to take pictures straight down past the runners of the helicopter and see a New York that I’ve never seen before.”